msub2/blog.msub2.com/src/routes/posts/09-happy-new-year-once-again/+page.md

 Firstly, I worked with my girlfriend to provide programming and audio assistance for her capstone project, a visual novel titled *The Mystery of Beaumont Manor*!
 You can play the Chapter 1 Demo online on [itch.io](https://beaumontmanor.itch.io/the-mystery-of-beaumont-manor).
 We'd originally planned to do a full 4 chapters, but had to scope back to finish in time.
 We're hoping to work on it more this year though!

 Secondly, I was made a maintainer on the Servo project!
 This is definitely the most notable open source project I've been a part of, and I'm looking forward to doing more with it in 2025.
-After finishing my current work on the SubtleCrypto implementation I'd like to work more on the WebXR side of things again, maybe even attempting to tackle Linux support finally.
+After finishing my current work on the SubtleCrypto implementation I'd like to work more on the WebXR side of things again, maybe even attempting to finally get Linux support added.
 And of course there's plenty of other interesting problems to tackle, so we'll just have to see how the year shakes out.

 ## In Summary